aibangjuxin/knowledge/k8s/helm.md

 - `my-release` is the name of the release.
 - `./my-chart` is the path to the Helm chart.
 - `-f my-values.yaml` specifies a custom values file to override default configuration.
-- `kubectl apply -f -` applies the generated manifests to your Kubernetes jiqun.
+- `kubectl apply -f -` applies the generated manifests to your Kubernetes clusters.

 Helm templates are a powerful way to manage and deploy Kubernetes applications with configuration flexibility.
 You can customize your Kubernetes resources easily while maintaining a structured chart.